Prapthi564/MPPC23-Power-Apps/lab1/README.md

     pac org who
     ```

     This command will return information about the environment that you are connected to.
-You should see the **Dev** environment listed as well as other unique information about the environment including the User email you're connected as.
+You should see the **Dev** environment listed as well as other unique information about the environment, including the User email you're connected as.

     ![Screenshot of pac org who confirmation information](../Media/T74.png)